Map

 |---|---|

-Optionally add a row with Type blank, Key = label, Value = the human-readable map name.
-The Map Previewer dropdown reads this.
+Optionally add another row with Type blank, Key = label, and Value = the human-readable map name.
+The Map Preview dropdown reads this label.

-That's it β drop c-mosaic_map on a page with map-unique-name="customer-overview" and the map renders.
+That's it — drop Mosaic: Map on a page, set Map Unique Name to customer-overview, and the map renders.

 Two axes drive a layer's behavior: what it renders (Geometry Type) and where its data comes from (Recall Type).